r10r-org/jippihtml/README.md

 A common usecase for web applications is rendering an index page that is embededed inside a template (header, footer etc).

-I JippiHtml this'd look like that:
+In JippiHtml this'd look like that:

 ```java
 public HtmlElement siteTemplate(HtmlElement... mainPage) {